Springfield College: Athletics

 Springfield College's athletic teams have been known since 1995 as the Pride; the teams were nicknamed the Chiefs from 1968 through 1994, and prior to that were known as the Gymnasts or Maroons.
-The college is a member of National Collegiate Athletic Association (NCAA) Division III and most teams compete in the New England Women's and Men's Athletic Conference (NEWMAC).
+The institution is a member of National Collegiate Athletic Association (NCAA) Division III and most teams compete in the New England Women's and Men's Athletic Conference (NEWMAC).
 Springfield's football team joined the NEWMAC when it began sponsoring football in 2017.
 The men's soccer, men's golf, cross country and gymnastics teams are affiliate members of the Eastern College Athletic Conference (ECAC).
 The men's volleyball team competes as an independent.

-Springfield College is known as the "Birthplace of Basketball", a game created by alumnus and faculty member James Naismith under the founding head of the Physical Education department Luther Gulick Jr. in 1891.
-Gulick is in the Naismith Memorial Basketball Hall of Fame, which is named for Naismith.
+Springfield College is known as the "Birthplace of Basketball" because basketball was created at the college by alumnus and faculty member James Naismith under the founding head of the Physical Education department Luther Gulick Jr. in 1891.
+Gulick is in the Naismith Memorial Basketball Hall of Fame, which is named for Naismith and located in Springfield to honor the location of its invention.

 Alumnus William G. Morgan invented the game of volleyball.

-Stagg Field serves as the college's main athletic field; it was named after former coach, Amos Alonzo Stagg who briefly coached Springfield and went on to play a pivotal role in the development of modern football.
-The baseball team plays at Berry-Allen Field.
+Stagg Field serves as the institution's main athletic field; it was named after former coach, Amos Alonzo Stagg who briefly coached Springfield and went on to play a pivotal role in the development of modern football.

+On October 19, 2017, Springfield College unveiled a one-of-a-kind intercollegiate and adaptive baseball field that resulted from a partnership between Springfield College and the Cal Ripken, Sr. Foundation.
+On that day, Major League Baseball Hall of Famer Cal Ripken, Jr. joined Springfield College President Mary-Beth Cooper for a ribbon-cutting ceremony on the new field.
+The name of the baseball field was changed from Berry-Allen Field to the Archie Allen Field.

 The Springfield softball team appeared in one Women's College World Series in 1977.

 The Springfield College women's gymnastics team won the first intercollegiate national championship in 1969 and three of the first four (1971 and 1972).

-In 1940 Springfield was one of eight teams to make the 1940 NCAA basketball tournament, losing to eventual champion Indiana 48–24 in the regional semifinals held at Butler Fieldhouse in Indianapolis, Indiana.
+In 1940, Springfield was one of eight teams to make the 1940 NCAA basketball tournament, losing to eventual champion Indiana 48–24 in the regional semifinals held at Butler Fieldhouse in Indianapolis, Indiana.

-In 2006 and 2007, the school hosted the NCAA Division III Women's Basketball Final Four.
+In 2006 and 2007, the institution hosted the NCAA Division III Women's Basketball Final Four.